+hello@willowbridge.ca; www.willowbridge.ca

-E-mail: office@willowbridge.ca website: www.willowbridge.ca Free counselling and support services for women 16 years and over who have experienced physical, emotional abuse, or sexual assault, including childhood sexual abuse in order that they may live free of violence.
-Therapy services include: crisis/ support counselling, safety planning, sexual assault, mental health and addictions counselling, referrals to other services, rights information, sexual assault counselling; as well as counselling for a range of issues such as: depression, low self-esteem, anxiety, or anger that may result from the violence.
-Groups and workshops on learning to trust, relaxation and selfcare, and building self-esteem are available.
+Willowbridge offers free and confidential counselling support for adults and children (7+) who have experienced physical, emotional abuse or sexual assault, including childhood sexual abuse.
+We believe everyone deserves a life free of violence.
+Counselling services include: stabilization support, safety planning, trauma processing, mental health and addictions counselling; as well as counselling for a range of additional issues such as: depression, low selfesteem, anxiety or anger that may result from the violence.
+Groups and workshops are also available.
 Please be advised the Family Counselling Centre of Brant has changed its name to Willowbridge Community Services.